Modi battles for hearts and minds in India’s holy city

 Modi touted his party’s investment in the city and said the weavers of its famous silk had been given “modern facilities”.

-But there was little sign of that in the impoverished Muslim neighborhood where much of the silk is made.
+But there was little sign of that in the impoverished Muslim neighbourhood where much of the silk is made.

-“Water supply is a problem, power supply is a problem, and we have floods every monsoon,” 75-year-old Abdul Azib told Agence France-Presse as the clack-clack of automated silk looms resounded through the narrow alleys.
+“Water supply is a problem, power supply is a problem, and we have floods every monsoon,” 75-year-old Abdul Azib told AFP as the clack-clack of automated silk looms resounded through the narrow alleys.

 “All the candidates come to this area, they say a lot, but nothing happens,” said Azib, who scrapes a meagre living making saris.